tanya-ivanova/Softuni-Library/README.md

 The owner of the book and guests can see the comments the book has but they can not add comments.

+### Edit and Delete buttons only for the owner of the book and admin

+Edit and Delete buttons are available for the owner of the book and the admin.

+The owner of the book and the admin are the only ones who can edit and delete a book that has already been added in the App.

+## My books page

+In My books page all added books by a certain registered user are displayed.
+Every book is displayed with image, title, author, genre, and detials button.

+The My books page has pagination.
+On each page only 6 books are displayed (or fewer than 6 if the total number of added books by the given user is less than 6).
+You are shown the current page and the total number of pages.
+With Next and Prev you can browse through the pages.

+The My books page is accesible only for registered users.

+## Add book page

+Every logged in user can add a book in the App when the Add book button is clicked.

+In order to Add a book, you have to give the title, the author, the genre, image url, the year, and a summary of the book - all fields are required.
+Every field has validation and an error message is displayed if the filled value does not pass the validation.

+You can click on the Cancel button if you want to remove everything that you have filled in and start all over again.

+After you Add a book, you are taken to the All books page.

+### Add book via Search in Google

+You can Add a book in the App via the Search in Google functionality.
+Search in Google gives you the functionality to search for books available in the Google Books API.
+After you find the book you want, you can Add it in the App by clicking on the Add book button displayed for every found book.

+Clicking on the Add book button will take you to the Add book form which is pre-filled with the information stored in Google Books API for this specific book.

+## Edit page

+If you are the owner of a book or you are admin, you can click on the Edit button in the Details page for that specific book.

+The Edit button takes you to the Edit form which is pre-filled with the title, the author, the genre, the image url, the year, and the summary of the book.

+You can make the changes you want and click on the Edit button to save them.
+After clicking the Edit button you are taken to the Details page where you can see that the changes you made are visible.

+Clicking the Cancel button will take you back to the Details page without making any changes.

+## Delete

+If you are the owner of a book or you are admin, you can click on the Delete button in the Details page for that specific book.

+A modal will open asking you if you are sure that you want to delete this book.
+Clicking the Cancel button or outside of the modal will take you back to the Details page without deleting the book.
+Clicking the Confirm button in the modal will delete the book.
+After the deletion of the book you are taken to the All books page.

+## Search

+Search functionality is available only for registered users.

+## Search in the site

+Search in the site gives you the functionality to search amongst the books added in the App by title, or by author, or by genre.

+You can select the search criteria, type in the search field what you are searching for and click on the Search button.
+You can search by partial match as well.

+The search results are displayed with pagination.
+On each page only 6 books are displayed (or fewer than 6 if the total number of found books is less than 6).
+You are shown the current page and the total number of pages.
+With Next and Prev you can browse through the pages.

+Every found book is displayed with image, title, author, genre, and Detials button.

+## Search in Google

+Search in Google gives you the functionality to search amongst the books available in Google Books API by title, or by author.

+You can select the search criteria, type in the search field what you are searching for and click on the Search button.

+The search results are displayed with pagination.
+On each page only 6 books are displayed (or fewer than 6 if the total number of found books is less than 6).
+You are shown the current page and the total number of pages.
+With Next and Prev you can browse through the pages.

+Every found book is displayed with image, title, author, genre, year, language, summary and Add book button.

+### Add book via Search in Google

+You can Add a book in the App via the Search in Google functionality.
+Search in Google gives you the functionality to search for books available in the Google Books API.
+After you find the book you want, you can Add it in the App by clicking on the Add book button displayed for every found book.

+Clicking on the Add book button will take you to the Add book form which is pre-filled with the information stored in Google Books API for this specific book.

+## Guests

+Guests can:
+- Register/Login
+- view the Home page
+- view the All books page